Codependency

 #1- A delusional idea of love.

-Those of us who grew up with Baby Boomer mothers, will know the in’s and out’s of this codependent reasoning all too well.
-One of the biggest factors that goes into staying in a toxic or codependent relationship is a powerful feeling of love and concern.
-The issue with this, however, is that this ideal of love is often a delusional one — based around romance and the idea of self-sacrifice as a noble exercise in superiority.
+Those of us who grew up with Baby Boomer mothers will know the ins and outs of this codependent reasoning all too well.
+One of the biggest factors in staying in a toxic or codependent relationship is a powerful feeling of love and concern.
+The issue with this, however, is that this ideal of love is often a delusional one—based on romance and the idea of self-sacrifice as a noble exercise in superiority.

-Though they have valid concerns about what will happen to them, they are unable to put their concern for self over their concern for their partner.
+Though they have valid concerns about what will happen to them, they cannot put their fears for themselves over their concern for their partner.
 They worry that if they separate themselves from their abusers, they will suffer harsh consequences or cause the other party to lose their own way.
-Over and over again, they rescue and enable out of a perceived sense of love or guilt, but they never get the real love they were seeking in return.
+Over and over again, they rescue and enable out of a perceived sense of love or guilt, but they never get the real love they seek in return.

 #2- Dreams of change.

 Our hope is a powerful motivator.
 Many codependents dedicate themselves to a broken partner or ally because they believe in the hope that the other party can and will change with the right encouragement.
-They don’t see people as people — they see them as projects — and this is thanks to their overwhelming and often irrational sense of hope, which is always misdirected and always based in ideology, rather than reality.
+They don’t see people as people—they see them as projects—and this is thanks to their overwhelming and often irrational sense of hope, which is always misdirected and always based on ideology rather than reality.

-It’s hard to give up when you’ve invested a lot into someone, but it’s not possible to change other people — they have to change themselves.
+It’s hard to give up when you’ve invested a lot into someone, but it’s impossible to change other people — they must change themselves.

-Every relationship (even the dysfunctional ones) have their ups and downs.
+Every relationship (even dysfunctional ones) has its ups and downs.
 While the good memories can keep the hope alive, it’s important to embrace the reality of a toxic relationship with a radical sense of acceptance.
-Holding onto hope that partner will change is no guarantee that they will or can.
+Holding onto hope that your partner will change is no guarantee that they will or can.
 These dreams of change are often precisely what keep the codependent chained to a fantasy that can never exist.

 #3- A sense of being overwhelmed.

-Not all codependents stay out of a sense of fear or guilt or even shame.
-Some codependent people find themselves stuck in relationships that are damaging simply because they are overwhelmed by the idea of seeing things clearly.
+Not all codependents stay out of a sense of fear, guilt, or even shame.
+Some codependent people find themselves stuck in relationships that are damaging simply because they are overwhelmed by the idea of seeing things.

 Codependent relationships are high-stress and high-anxiety situations that can leave us strung out and struggling to function through our normal day-to-day tasks.
-This constantly feeling of pressure can leave the codependent party in a constant state of overwhelm, making it impossible to seek outside help or even look within for some sort of resolution.
+This constant feeling of pressure can leave the codependent party in a constant state of overwhelm, making it impossible to seek outside help or even look within for some resolution.

 #4- They’re being manipulated.

-It’s no mistake that the codependent person often finds themselves entangled with abusive, narcissistic and even addicted people.
-These are the types who know how to charm their victims at the outset, using it as a perfect cover for their dark and manipulative side.
-They are the kind of people that get what they want at any cost and they see in the codependent a possibility to satiate those desires.
+It’s no mistake that codependent person often finds themselves entangled with abusive, narcissistic, and even addicted people.
+These types know how to charm their victims at the outset, using it as a perfect cover for their dark and manipulative side.
+They are the kind of people who get what they want at any cost, and they see in the codependent a possibility of satisfying those desires.

 Codependent people don’t always stick around because they want to.
 They often stick around because they’re being manipulated.